Two people sit next to each other at a wooden table. one sits before a notebook and holds a pen whilst the other sits in front of a laptop

 The judging criteria will include:

-• A clear essay or ArcGIS StoryMap which is well-evidenced and reaches a clear conclusion
+• A clear essay or ArcGIS that is well-evidenced and reaches a clear conclusion

-• Referenced sources of information and data should be provided
+• Referenced sources of information and data, including the FT

-• Submissions must be the student's own work and be relevant to the question and guidance
+• Submissions which are the entrant’s own work and relevant to the question and guidance

-The winner will be notified by mid-November 2024 by email.
-If the winner cannot be contacted from the details supplied within three business days of notification, a replacement winner may be chosen at the Society’s discretion and will then be notified.
+Entries must be received by Friday 31 October 2025 at 17:00 GMT.
+No late entries will be accepted.
+We will not be able to help with submission upload questions or issues on the deadline date.
+The results should be announced by Friday 9 January 2026.
+The winner and highly commended entrants will be informed before the results are shown on our website at www.rgs.org/competitions.
+Please do not contact the Society asking when the results will be available.
+There will be an awards celebration at the Society for the winner and highly commended entrants, with guests (provisional date and time: afternoon on Tuesday 3 March 2026).
+If the winner cannot be contacted from the details supplied within five business days of notification, a replacement winner may be chosen at the Society’s discretion and will then be notified.
 The original entry that was chosen will then be forfeited.
 The winner is responsible for providing valid contact details.
 The Royal Geographical Society (with IBG) will not be liable for any failure, delay or inability to contact the winner.

 Entrants warrant that their entries are not offensive, defamatory, libellous, obscene, indecent, harassing or threatening or otherwise unlawful, and are unique, have not been plagiarised and do not infringe the intellectual property rights or any other rights of a third party.
 By entering the competition, entrants agree to hold the Society and FT harmless for any liability, damages or claims for injury or loss to any person or property, relating to, directly or indirectly, participation in this competition, or claims based on publicity rights, third party intellectual property rights, defamation or invasion of privacy.